 It should be noted that this is a new representation theorem by virtue of the fact that it replaces section continuity assumptions of Neuefeind-Trockel (1995, Proposition) by weaker scalar continuity assumptions.
-Note also that Proposition 6 does not explicitly assumes completeness, transitivity, independence and full mixture-continuity of the relation.
-However, if a mixturelinear representation exists, then all of these properties hold by necessity.
-Therefore, these assumptions are hidden in the hypothesis of this result.
-Since Proposition 6 and Herstein-Milnor's theorem have essentially the same hypothesis, it is an inessential generalization of the theorem of Herstein-Milnor in the sense of Kim-Richter (1986).
+Note also that Proposition 5 does not explicitly assume completeness, transitivity, independence and full mixture-continuity of the relation.
+However, if a mixture-linear representation exists, then all of these properties hold by necessity.
+Therefore, these assumptions are hidden in the hypotheses of this result.
+Since Proposition 5 and Herstein-Milnor's theorem have essentially the same hypotheses, it is an inessential generalization of the theorem of Herstein-Milnor in the sense of Kim-Richter (1986).